|Academic Year of Entry||2021/22|

 Student Learning Support Scheme

 Student learning is always the Department's top priority, facilitated by the long-established Student Tutoring Scheme.
 The scheme aims to nurture good learning skills in our students, particularly during their first and second year with EE.
-Outstanding senior year students are selected to coach students their studies through tutorials, regular meetings, and out-of-classroom time.
+Outstanding senior year students are selected to coach students their studies through regular meetings, and out-of-classroom time.
 The Scheme has successfully created a positive learning ambience among peers and have been well received among students.

 Each year, approximately 60 scholarships worth over HK$1 million are granted to students in the Department of Electrical Engineering.